pub enum NodeName {

 So if one needs to add semantic highlight or go-to definition to entire

-(excludeing Empty
+NodeNameFragment (excludeing Empty fragment).

 Block(Block)

-Arbitrary rust code in braced {}
+Arbitrary rust code in braced {} blocks.

 Implementations§